WVBT

-WVBT (channel 43) is a television station licensed to Virginia Beach, Virginia, United States, serving the Hampton Roads area as an affiliate of the Fox network.
-It is owned by Nexstar Media Group alongside Portsmouth-licensed NBC affiliate WAVY-TV (channel 10).
-Both stations share studios on Wavy Street in downtown Portsmouth, while WVBT's transmitter is located in Suffolk, Virginia.
+WVBT (channel 43) is a television station licensed to Virginia Beach, Virginia, United States, affiliated with Fox and owned by Nexstar Media Group.
+Its second subchannel serves as an owned-and-operated station of The CW as Nexstar owns a majority stake in the network.
+WVBT is sister to NBC affiliate WAVY-TV (channel 10) and the two stations share studios on Wavy Street in downtown Portsmouth.
+WVBT's transmitter is located in Suffolk, Virginia.

-WVBT's programming is also seen on Class A repeaters WNLO-CD (channel 14) in Norfolk and WPMC-CD (channel 36) in Mappsville.
+WVBT's programming is also seen on Class A repeater WPMC-CD (channel 36) in Mappsville, serving the northern Eastern Shore of Virginia.

 History

 WVBT began operation on March 22, 1993, with Home Shopping Network programming along with infomercials and religious shows.
 It became a charter affiliate of The WB starting on January 11, 1995.
 Shortly thereafter, the station's original local owners signed a local marketing agreement (LMA) with LIN TV.
 Under that agreement, WAVY took over the station's operations, and WVBT moved to WAVY's studios in Portsmouth.
 In May 1996, WVBT began broadcasting from a new transmitter, giving it a coverage area comparable to the other major Hampton Roads stations.
 Before then, its over-the-air signal was effectively limited to Virginia Beach and parts of Norfolk.

 LIN TV reached an affiliation agreement with Fox in November 1995, and outright purchased the station in 2002.
 Due to an affiliation deal between The WB and WTVZ's (channel 33) owner, Sinclair Broadcast Group, WTVZ swapped affiliations with WVBT in August 1998.
-The final WB program to air on WVBT was a repeat episode of The Steve Harvey Show, "Fool and the Gang" on July 29, 1998; almost three days later, the first Fox program to air on WVBT was Fox News Sunday.

 Until January 2007, WAVY operated a 24-hour local weather channel called "WAVY Weather Station" on WVBT's second digital subchannel taking advantage of its 720p signal to present the service without interfering with video quality on either WAVY or WVBT.
 It was made cable-only in 2007 for unknown reasons, and eventually went dark in 2011.
 It was seen on Mediacom channel 9, Charter channel 22, and Cox digital channel 227.
 There were live current conditions, updated forecasts, and a live feed of "Super Doppler 10".

 On March 21, 2014, Richmond-based Media General announced that it would buy LIN Media for $1.6 billion in cash and stock.
 The merger was completed on December 19, at which point WAVY and WVBT came under common ownership with ABC affiliate WRIC-TV in Petersburg (serving the Richmond market).